I am an open book.

 Know your audience.
 Elizabeth is currently pregnant with her first child, who was conceived with fertility treatment.
 She has many friends and colleagues who also experienced infertility and underwent treatment, some unsuccessfully.
 “Just like our chronically single friends don’t always want to hear about how in love we are, or all the details of the amazing wedding we are planning, our friends who are experiencing infertility may not want to hear about our pregnancy or baby all the time.
 Hearing about a friend’s baby can be a painful reminder of a life they want but can’t achieve.
 Now that I’m finally pregnant, I let my friends who are experiencing infertility bring up my pregnancy to me, but I don’t bring it up to them.”

 If you’re close friends, then it’s always ok to ask.
 With regard to specifically asking about childbearing efforts, 100% of the women I spoke with agreed: if you are close enough to the person to know they are trying to have a baby, then you are also close enough to either ask them how they are doing or let them know you are thinking about them.
 On the same token, all of these women agreed they wouldn’t be offended if a close friend didn’t ask.
 “I know it’s an awkward subject that most people don’t want to broach, mainly out of fear of a potentially bad reaction from the person they’re asking,” said Amanda, who has been trying to get pregnant for two years.
+If one of your close friends has been struggling to get pregnant for some time, it might be worth reading some details on being a surrogate for a friend.
+Whilst most women would never expect their friend to do this for them, it might be a nice way to help a close friend out, especially if you know they’ve been trying for a long time.

 They also provided valuable information on things people should definitely not say to a person going through infertility: